Comparison·Mar 29, 2026·12 min read

 Floowed vs Hyperscience: Lending Decisioning Platform vs Enterprise IDP (2026)

-Floowed vs Hyperscience compared in 2026: lending decisioning platform vs enterprise IDP, deployment time, pricing, and where each fits.
+Floowed vs Hyperscience compared in 2026: a lending decisioning platform (document intelligence plus a Decisioning Engine) versus an enterprise IDP.
+Deployment, fit, and where each wins.

 Floowed vs Hyperscience: Lending Decisioning Platform vs Enterprise IDP (2026)

-If you are a credit team evaluating Floowed against Hyperscience, you are usually comparing two different categories of software, not two products in the same one.
+If you are a credit or risk team evaluating Floowed against Hyperscience, you are usually comparing two different categories of software, not two products in the same one.
 Hyperscience is enterprise intelligent document processing (IDP) with custom-trained machine learning models, deployed at the largest insurance carriers, banks, and government agencies.
-Floowed is a lending decisioning platform: a no-code Decisioning Canvas that turns documents into data into decisions, built for lenders that want to ship a credit policy this quarter and version it next quarter.
+Floowed is a lending decisioning platform built as two products on one platform: document intelligence that reads and analyses any loan document at any quality into clean, decision-ready data, and a Decisioning Engine that runs your credit policy on that data, every application, every time.
+It is built for lenders that want to ship a credit policy this quarter and version it next quarter.

 Both platforms touch documents.
 Only one of them turns those documents into a credit decision your team can author, version, and audit without writing code.
-This guide walks through the practical differences: what each platform is built for, how long it takes to deploy, how pricing works, and which type of lender each one fits.
+This guide walks through the practical differences in the Floowed vs Hyperscience comparison: what each platform is built for, how long it takes to deploy, how pricing works, and which type of lender each one fits.

 Floowed vs Hyperscience at a glance